Monsieur Brotonneau

 Monsieur Brotonneau is a 1939 French comedy drama film directed by Alexander Esway and starring Raimu, Josette Day and Marguerite Pierry.

+The film was released not a month before France declared war to Nazi Germany.

 Synopsis

 Monsieur Brotonneau leaves his cheating wife Thérèse for his secretary Louise.
 When his apparently repentant wife returns he reconciles her while continuing to love his mistress.